-- Using profanity, vulgar language, or obscene gestures - Loitering in unauthorized areas - Misusing, abusing, or distributing over the counter medications or supplements. - Falsifying, altering, forging, or destroying school records, passes, other school-related documents, or documents presented to District employees - Gambling or betting money or other things of value - Inappropriate exposure of a student's private body parts which are ordinarily covered by clothing, including through such acts as mooning, streaking, or flashing

-• Taking one or more steps toward violating the SCOC even if the student fails to complete the intended misconduct
+- Using profanity, vulgar language, or obscene gestures - Loitering in unauthorized areas - Misusing, abusing, or distributing over the counter medications or supplements (e.g. vitamins, cold medication, pain relievers, Benedryl, herbal products, CBD products legal for purchase in Texas). - Falsifying, altering, forging, or destroying school records, passes, other school-related documents, or documents presented to District employees - Gambling or betting money or other things of value - Inappropriate exposure of a student's private body parts which are ordinarily covered by clothing, including through such acts as mooning, streaking, or flashing - Taking one or more steps toward violating the SCOC even if the student fails to complete the intended misconduct